Mississippi State Health Department updates statewide COVID-19 numbers

-MISSISSIPPI, USA — Today, Mississippi State Department of Health is reporting 173 new cases of COVID-19 in Mississippi and 11 new deaths.
-Mississippi's total of COVID-19 cases since March 11 now stands at 11,296, with 521 deaths.
-Currently there are 413 Mississippians hospitalized with confirmed COVID-19 infection.
+MEMPHIS, Tenn. — Today, Mississippi State Department of Health is reporting 381 new cases of COVID-19 in Mississippi and 20 new deaths.
+Mississippi's total of COVID-19 cases since March 11 now stands at 13,005, with 616 deaths.
+Currently there are 433 Mississippians hospitalized with confirmed COVID-19 infection.

 More details of COVID-19 in the state, along with preventive steps to take against coronavirus, can be found here.